Euro IBAN accounts offer non-EEA residents and foreign business owners fast, low-cost SEPA & SWIFT transfers with stable banks across Europe.

 Cyprus Remote Account Opening + Make Local EUR Payments

-When it comes to Cyprus, the clients that can benefit here are foreign business owners.
-In fact, businesses that are in need of access to EU transactions, SEPA & SWIFT transfers, or easier opening requirements, can open here.
+Client types that benefit from banking in Cyprus often include foreign business owners.
+This is because Cyprus is a suitable option for businesses that need access to EU transactions, SEPA & SWIFT transfers, or easier opening requirements.

-Of course, whether or not your business can successfully open remotely will depend on the bank you choose to open with and of course, your needs.
+Opening an account remotely successfully in Cyprus does depend on the bank you choose to open with and of course, your banking needs.

-But, if you’re interested in learning more about Cyprus, we share everything you need to know on how to get started opening accounts today in our premium report “Banking in Cyprus: Transactional Business Banking in the EU”.
-You can access this report immediately when you join GlobalBanks IQ.
+Fortunately, if you’re interested in learning more about Cyprus, we share everything you need to know on how to get started opening accounts today in our premium report “Banking in Cyprus: Transactional Business Banking in the EU”.
+You get access to this report immediately when you join GlobalBanks IQ.

-Besides Cyprus and Portugal, there are general rules you should keep in mind to open an account in other EU countries.
+Besides Cyprus and Portugal, there are general rules you need to keep in mind when opening an account in other EU countries.

-- If you are a student, worker or pensioner in an EU member state, you can open an account in another EU country.
+- Students, workers, or pensioners in an EU member state are eligible to open an account in another EU country.

 - You need to present your identity card or passport to the bank.

-- If you don’t have a residence permit, some banks might still let you open an account if you can show other proof of ties to the country.
+- If you don’t have a residence permit, some banks let you open an account if you can show other proof of ties to the country.

-- Some banks might require that you have a certain amount of money to deposit before they will open an account for you.
+- Some banks require that you have a certain amount of money to deposit before they open an account for you.